iliakabanov/Insurance-Payments-Predictions/README.md

 # Insurance-Payments-Predictions
-In this project we need to predict customers' medical insurance payments based on their persoanl data (age, sex, place of living, etc.) I used two ML models to tackle this problem: KNN and RF.
+In this project we need to predict customers' medical insurance payments based on their personal data (age, sex, place of living, etc.) I used two ML models to tackle this problem: KNN and RF.

 Steps undertaken with KNN model:
 * Label Encoding